-All levels of employees will be responsible for the Anti-Corruption Policy in connection with customers, suppliers and all parties concerned.
+All levels of employees will be responsible for the anti-corruption policy in connection with customers, suppliers and all parties concerned.
 (Hereafter called "related parties who have conflicts of interest" who have a direct impact on business operations)

-- 1. The employees must comply with the Anti-Corruption policy and measures, the Company's corporate governance principles and code of business conduct and hospitality activities from other persons in business dealing with the Company. - 2.
-The employees must not accept Gifts, Entertainment and Hospitality offerings, gifts or entertainment and hospitality activities from other persons in business dealing with the Company, whether directly or indirectly. - 3.
-Employees must not be corrupt or accept corruption in any form in any circumstance, covering the business without otherwise getting prior approval from the direct supervisors.
+- 1. The employees must comply with the anti-corruption policy and measures, the Company's corporate governance principles and code of business conduct and hospitality activities from other persons in business dealing with the Company. - 2.
+The employees must not accept gifts, entertainment and hospitality offerings, gifts or entertainment and hospitality activities from other persons in business dealing with the Company, whether directly or indirectly.

+- 3. Employees must not be corrupt or accept corruption in any form in any circumstance, covering the business without otherwise getting prior approval from the direct supervisors.
 Any acceptance thereof as above from other persons must comply with the Anti-Corruption policy and measures, the Company's corporate governance principles and code of business conduct and must not have any impact in business decision of such employee. - 4.
-Employees must not perform any act to acquire or keep benefits from their positions in the Company or to accept Gifts, Entertainment and Hospitality offerings, gifts or entertainment and hospitality activities from other persons in business dealing with the Company. - 5.
-Whenever the employees advise the personnel to the Company, those actions must not go against the benefits and/or recruitment of the Company or refrain from doing any act to acquire or keep benefits that are against related laws and regulation. - 6.
+Employees must not perform any act to acquire or keep benefits from their positions in the Company or to accept gifts, entertainment and hospitality offerings, gifts or entertainment and hospitality activities from other persons in business dealing with the Company. - 5.
+Whenever the employees advise the personnel to the Company, those actions must not go against the benefits and/or recruitment of the Company or refrain from doing any act to acquire or keep benefits that are against related laws and regulations. - 6.
 There are no close relationships between supervisors and those under their supervision within the same departments such as: married couples, parents or offspring, that may impose conflicts of interest. - 7.
-Business Relations and Procurement Process with the Public Sector or all types of bribery or illegal payments are prohibited in all business transactions, operation, and connection to the government. - 8.
-Corrupt persons who violate or fail to comply with the Anti-Corruption measures must face punishment under the Company's rules and may also face prosecution if the action violates the law. - 9.
-Employees must be granted an approval from their supervisors before offering all types of gifts (such as the Company's products) or entertainment and hospitality activities to other persons covering the business to be in compliance with the Anti-Corruption policy and measures, the Company's corporate governance principles and code of business conduct.
+Business relations and procurement process with the public sector or all types of bribery or illegal payments are prohibited in all business transactions, operations, and connections to the government. - 8.
+Corrupt persons who violate or fail to comply with the anti-corruption measures must face punishment under the Company's rules and may also face prosecution if the action violates the law. - 9.
+Employees must be granted an approval from their supervisors before offering all types of gifts (such as the Company's products) or entertainment and hospitality activities to other persons covering the business to be in compliance with the anti-corruption policy and measures, the Company's corporate governance principles and code of business conduct.
 In case of emergency that in any circumstances, it has not been granted approval from their supervisors in advance, such employees are deemed to get an approval from their supervisors whatsoever after offering all types of gifts (such as the Company's products) or all forms in any circumstances, to other persons covering the business. - 10.
 The employees must not acquire or take benefits from their positions in the Company to perform inappropriate relationship, sexual harassment and other verbal or physical harassment of a sexual nature, any kinds of treatment or consideration of, or making a distinction in favor of or against (such discrimination based on race, sex, disabilities or religious).
-This also includes burglary, threats, force or any other kind of the action that violates the law. - 11.Employees should ask or use request forms to get opinions from their supervisors or responsible persons when the employees face or doubt any act that is considered corruption in order to avoid any argument.
+This also includes burglary, threats, force or any other kind of the action that violates the law. - 11.
+Employees should ask or use request forms to get opinions from their supervisors or responsible persons when the employees face or doubt any act that is considered corruption in order to avoid any argument.

-File complaints or reports of Fraud
+File complaints or reports of fraud